-Evidence informing our review of SSRIs/SNRIs for the treatment of VMS was derived from 10 RCTs in postmenopausal women: three RCTs examined the efficacy of SSRIs (paroxetine and escitalopram)^{42,43} and seven RCTs examined the efficacy of SNRIs (venlafaxine or desvenlafaxine).^{38,44-49} For SSRIs, two RCTs evaluated oral paroxetine 7.5 mg daily versus placebo for 12 weeks42 and one multisite RCT, MsFLASH 01 trial, evaluated oral escitalopram 10 mg daily versus placebo for 8 weeks.43 For SNRIs, two RCTs, including the multisite RCT MsFLASH 03, evaluated oral venlafaxine (37.5 mg daily for the first week and then increased to 75 mg daily) versus placebo for 8 weeks38 and 12 weeks.44 Five RCTs evaluated oral desvenlafaxine 100 mg daily versus placebo for 12 weeks45-49 Some trials also included 150 mg^{45,46,49} and/or 200 mg doses.^{46,50} Baseline characteristics and inclusion/exclusion criteria are outlined in Table 3.1 and Tables D3.1-3.
-Majority of trials recruited predominately White participants (75%-93%), except three trials that included at least 25% Black/African American participants.^{38,42,43} Similar to the fezolinetant trials, Simon et al. measured only moderate-severe VMS, whereas all other SSRIs trials measured all VMS (mild, moderate, and severe).
-Trials differed in their measurement of VMS severity (see Table A.1 in Supplement).
+Evidence informing our review of SSRIs/SNRIs for the treatment of VMS was derived from 10 RCTs in postmenopausal women: three RCTs examined the efficacy of SSRIs (paroxetine and escitalopram)^{49,50} and seven RCTs examined the efficacy of SNRIs (venlafaxine or desvenlafaxine).^{45,51-56} For SSRIs, two RCTs evaluated oral paroxetine 7.5 mg daily versus placebo for 12 weeks49 and one multisite RCT, MsFLASH 01 trial, evaluated oral escitalopram 10 mg daily versus placebo for 8 weeks.50 For SNRIs, two RCTs, including the multisite RCT MsFLASH 03, evaluated oral venlafaxine (37.5 mg daily for the first week and then increased to 75 mg daily) versus placebo for 8 weeks45 and 12 weeks.51 Five RCTs evaluated oral desvenlafaxine 100 mg daily versus placebo for 12 weeks45 and 12 weeks.51 Five RCTs evaluated oral desvenlafaxine 100 mg daily versus placebo for 12 weeks52-56 Some trials also included 150 mg^{52,53,56} and/or 200 mg doses.^{53,57} Baseline characteristics and inclusion/exclusion criteria are outlined in Tables 3.1 and D3.1-3.
+Majority of trials recruited predominately White participants.^{45,49,50} Similar to the fezolinetant trials, Simon et al. measured only moderate-severe VMS, whereas all other SSRI trials measured all VMS (mild, moderate, and severe).